QUOTES-Business responds to German coalition deal | Business

 QUOTES-Business responds to German coalition deal

-The commitment to ambitious expansion goals at European level is also an important and correct signal."
-OLA KAELLENIUS, CEO OF DAIMLER: "When I first glanced through the coalition agreement, I liked the sound of three numbers: 15 million electric cars, 1 million charging points and 80% renewable energy.
-These are three specific goals for 2030 that will support the transformation of the automotive industry in this decade.

-The centre-left Social Democrats (SPD), the ecologist Greens and the liberal Free Democrats (FDP) presented their three-way agreement for a new government to take over from a coalition led by conservative Angela Merkel on Wednesday.
+The center-left Social Democrats (SPD), the ecologist Greens, and the liberal Free Democrats (FDP) presented their three-way agreement for a new government to take over from a coalition led by conservative Angela Merkel on Wednesday.
 Following are reactions from companies and business leaders:

+CHRISTIAN KLEIN, SAP CEO "Our country is facing enormous challenges.
+The pandemic has ruthlessly exposed deficits in many areas and shown that a unified approach is lacking.
+For Germany to remain economically successful in the long term, rapid and comprehensive digitization is crucial."

+LUFTHANSA "The new German government is focusing on sustainability and climate protection in air transport, but is clearly committed to competition-neutral concepts and is striving for international regulation.
+That is correct.
+Because in the globally active air transport sector, regulations that unilaterally burden domestic companies are of no use to the environment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)